epustobaev/signed-auth-bundle/README.md

 ## About

-The SignedAuthBundle allows you to use token with hashed request parameters and secret key for authentication in your project.
+The SignedAuthBundle allows you to use token with hashed request parameters and secret key for authentication in your Symfony 2 project.

 ## Features